OpenZeppelin/defender-sdk/examples/upgrade-contract-uups/README.md

 });
 ```

-6. Go to your defender dashboard to see the status of your upgrade.
+6. Go to your Defender dashboard to see the status of your upgrade.